 <tml:query type="hql">content.uniquename = 'home'</tml:query>

-In special cases you will want to formulate a whole HQL query which also specifies the objects that are to be returned.
-Therefor you are able to declare your query of type "fullhql", which expects full valid HQL queries, like the following
+In special cases you will want to formulate a "complete HQL query" which also specifies the objects that are to be returned.
+Therefor you are able to declare your query of type "fullhql", which expects complete HQL queries, like the following.

 HQL is an "object oriented" query language as you specify document objects and their properties and decide by what values you want to filter the documents in your result or by which properties you want them to be ordered.
 Those properties may be text, number or date values or even further objects with their own set of properties.
 But the base of a query is always the object "content", representing a content document.

 Many other things in HQL resemble closely SQL, so in most cases it can be used just like SQL.
 String literals are specified by delimiting them with single quote characters ' (as you could see in the introductory example).
 The most commonly know operators and techniques are also available in HQL.
 So besides the object oriented nature of HQL you should have no problems understanding HQL concepts when coming from SQL.

 A property of an object is queried by specifying the object and the property name, divided by a dot.
 The following HQL selects a content document based on its title property: